hsllany/HtmlNative/README_English.md

 --Global operations
-document.version()	--Get current HNLuaAPI version document.jump(url) 	--Jump to an url or uri. doucment.createView(tag, style) --Create a html element with tagname 'tag' and inline style 'style'
+document.version()	--Get current HNLuaAPI version document.jump(url) 	--Jump to an url or uri. doucment.createElement(tag, style) --Create a html element with tagname 'tag' and inline style 'style'

 --Finding the HtmlElement
-local lview = getElementById(id) --Get html element by id
+local lview = document.getElementById(id) --Get html element by id

 --LView object, result of "getElementById" lview.toString()	--Get the string description of this view